openedx/edx-enterprise/docs/development.rst

 Run tests
 ^^^^^^^^^

-This application uses `tox`_ to run tests under multiple python and Django version.
+This application uses `tox`_ to run tests under multiple Python and Django version.
 In addition, the following test utilities are used:

 * `pytest`_ framework and test runner to run test